www.96kHz.org

 Memory Feedback Sound Generation with modified Karplus Strong

-Unlike with by my first version of the multi delay oscillator using wave guiding this way, here 3 or more feedback loops are used to drive the harmonics of the fundamental frequency back into the circuit, coming much closer to the bahviour of the focussed string instruments.
+Unlike in my first version of the multi delay oscillator using wave guiding this way, here 3 or more feedback loops are used to drive the harmonics of the fundamental frequency back into the circuit, coming much closer to the behaviour of the focussed string instruments.

 More than 3 stages require lower feedback ratios in order to create a more dedidacted behavior of the harmonics.
-Note that this requires precise interpolation in most cases.
-One must not overlook that after each loop the harmonics of the harmonics will be introduced into the signal.
-Practically a 1/4 and an 1/6 loop showed good results when applied slightly.
+Note that this requires a very precise interpolation in most cases.
+One must not overlook that after each loop "the harmonics of the harmonics" will be introduced into the signal.
+Practically a 1/4 and an 1/6 loop showed good results when applied slightly however a third and a fith should be more suitable for the classical guitar sound.

-The design works with 96kHz sample frequency and almost 50MHz FPGA clock frequency offering 512-times oversampling.
+The design works with 96kHz sample frequency and almost 50MHz FPGA clock frequency (96.000 x 64) offering 512-times oversampling.
 This is a great advantage when it comes to an efficient sub sample filtering required for the interpolation.

 Example Waves